nalej/docs/onpremise/installation.md

 ### Install Certificate Manager

 If the system is running Kubernetes v1.15 of below,  the flag `--validate=false` needs to be added or you will receive a validation error relating to the `x-kubernetes-preserve-unknown-fields` field in our `CustomResourceDefinition` resources.
-This is a benign error and occurs due to the way `kubectl` performs resource validation.
+This is a benign error and happens due to the way `kubectl` performs resource validation.

 Before applying the manifest, check which is the latest version for cert-manager [here](https://github.com/jetstack/cert-manager/releases), and install it.